ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/sessioncache.md

         .Passing(albums => albums.Count == 6);
 ```

-This way we validate entries are retrieved from cache and from the actual database (which is empty for this particular test).
+This way we validate that the entries are retrieved from the cache and not from the actual database (which is empty for this particular test).

 ## Section summary

 Session and cache are fun.
 By using the **"WithSession"** and **"WithMemoryCache"** methods, you prepare the values to be available during the action call.
-On the other side, the **"ShouldHave().MemoryCache()"** and **"ShouldHave().Session()"** extensions allows you to assert their values after the action call.
+On the other side, the **"ShouldHave().MemoryCache()"** and **"ShouldHave().Session()"** extensions allows you to assert their values after the invocation.
 The same principle applies to the [ViewBag, ViewData & TempData](/tutorial/viewbagviewdatatempdata.html).